MargaretSiple-NOAA/sdmgamindex/README.md

 ## Usage

-see example for the function getSurveyIdx (write ?getSurveyIdx in R)
+See example for the function getSurveyIdx (write ?getSurveyIdx in R)

 ## Metadata